boxen/puppet-varnish/README.md

 }
 ```

-Instance name is defined as `/opt/boxen/homebrew/var/varnish vcl.list`.
+Instance name is defined as `/opt/boxen/homebrew/var/varnish`.
 Here's a few samples of how you can use the CLI tools:
 ```
 varnishadm -n /opt/boxen/homebrew/var/varnish vcl.list
 varnishlog -n /opt/boxen/homebrew/var/varnish